pypa/cibuildwheel/docs/options.md

 !!! tab examples "pyproject.toml"

     ```toml
+    [tool.cibuildwheel]
     # Will cause the wheel to be installed with `pip install <wheel_file>[test,qt]`
-    [tool.cibuildwheel]
     test-extras: ["test", "qt"]
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with a space.
+    In configuration files, you can use an inline array, and the items will be joined with a comma.

 ### `CIBW_TEST_SKIP` {: #test-skip}
 > Skip running tests on some builds